Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 ## Getting Started

+### Quick Testing with no Dependencies

+This section details how to deploy a simple job, without any dependencies on the cluster (e.g. azure credentials, app insights keys).

 To get started, you will need to create a container image containing your long-running test, and a manifest to execute that image as a [kubernetes job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).

 The Dockerfile for your image should contain your test code/artifacts.
 See [docs on how to create a Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)